ISAITB/docs-tdl/source/testsuite/index.rst

 --------

-The purpose of a test suite is to group test cases into a cohesive set and define the actors that are its test cases involve.
+The purpose of a test suite is to group test cases into a cohesive set and define the actors that its test cases involve.
 In addition, test suites introduce metadata such as a version number and a description to facilitate their identification and management.

 The following is an example test suite that defines a single actor and two included test cases: